sainikhilll/revature-fsd-java/projects/Project1/bank-app/README.md

 * As a customer, I can view the balance of a specific account.
 * As a customer, I can make a withdrawal or deposit to a specific account.
 * As the system, I reject invalid transactions.
-    * Ex: A withdrawal that would result in a negative balance.
-          A deposit or withdrawal of negative money.
+    * Ex: A withdrawal that would result in a negative balance, A deposit or withdrawal of negative money.
 * As an customer, I can view transactions of specific account.
 * As an employee, I can view a customer's bank accounts.